SulavKhadka/Sorting-Algorithms/README.md

 python testProg.py
 ```
 It should run and give you an output chart similar to this:

-*It took the script 1:44 minutes to run om my computer
+*It took the script 1:44 minutes to finish computations on my computer
+SS = Selection Sort
+QSR = Quick Sort Random
+QSF = Quick Sort First
+IS = Insertion Sort
 ```
 Pair_Swap_Order
 _______________________